 My family goes crazy for this Korean ground beef and rice, it's a staple at our home and it's one of the staples we make whenever we have ground beef.
 It's like the famous Korean bulgogi, but quicker, and inexpensive.

-This is such a simple recipe and I’m pretty sure you have the ingredients at home already.
-The ingredients for this recipe is similar to quick Korean beef and rice I published a few couple years ago but the method is different (this one is simpler).
+This is such a simple recipe that I'm pretty sure you have the ingredients you need at home already.
+The ingredients for this recipe are similar to the quick Korean beef and rice I published a couple years ago but the method is different (this one is simpler).
 For this easy Korean ground beef recipe you need the following ingredients:

 - Sesame oil

 - Broccoli and carrots, or any other veggies you fancy

 - Green onions and sesame seeds to top

 Start by browning the beef in a large pan over medium heat.
 Prepare the rice simultaneously in another pot.
 Prep your veggies and steam them while the beef is browning.